ZeppSav/SailFFish/README.md

 In the $x$ direction the grid extends between $-1$ and $1$ and has $128$ cells.
 In the $y$ direction the grid extends between $-1$ and $1$ and has $256$ cells.
 In the $z$ direction the grid extends between $-1$ and $1$ and has $512$ cells.
-The input must be specified on a regular grid, so that the input is specified at $129$ x $257$ x $513$ cell-centred grid positions.
+The input must be specified on a regular grid, so that the input is specified at $129$ x $257$ x $513$ cell-boundary grid positions.
 The solution will be found on this same grid (with the same ordering) by using the Hejlesen eighth-order Gaussian kernel.
 The options for the unbounded kernel and the differential operators are:
 * `Unbounded_Kernel` 	{HEJ_S0, HEJ_G2, HEJ_G4, HEJ_G6, HEJ_G8, HEJ_G10};